mark-me/mark-me.github.io/_pages/tutorials/clustering-mds/clustering-mds.md

 * Each time refitting points on two-dimensions
 * Trying to minimizing stress
-* Stress: Difference between original and squeezed distances
+* Stress: Difference between original and squeezed distances You can perform a classical MDS using the _cmdscale_ function.

 # Choosing a clustering algorithm